Autumn Cycling Safety Tips

-As the clocks go back and the days get shorter, it is vital for cyclists to ensure they adjust their riding habits and safety gear to accomodate for the season.
-In particular, cyclists must take steps to be be more visible, as they take to the roads on the darker mornings and evenings.
+As the clocks go back and the days get shorter, it is vital for cyclists to ensure they adjust their riding habits and safety gear to accommodate for the season.
+In particular, cyclists must take steps to be more visible, as they take to the roads on the darker mornings and evenings.

-To reduce the number of accidents involving cyclists without bike lights, police in Humberside have launched a campaign in partnership with local radio stations and on social media, urging cyclists to take extra care to be bright and be seen.Certain roads have been identified by the scheme as hotspots for unlit cyclists.
+To reduce the number of accidents involving cyclists without bike lights, police in Humberside have launched a campaign in partnership with local radio stations and on social media, urging cyclists to take extra care to be bright and be seen.
+Certain roads have been identified by the scheme as hotspots for unlit cyclists.
 The partnership officers will be targeting these areas, as well as locations with high volumes of mixed traffic.

 The partnership is distributing free cycling packs in the local area to raise awareness among all road users.